 - Predictable replacement – An alarm will sound before the battery runs out, so you have plenty of time to plan for replacement

 - MRI conditionally safe – The pump allows for full body MRI scans under specific conditions

 WHAT IS MYPTM™?

-The myPTM™ personal therapy manager works with the SynchroMed™ II pump and may help alleviate patients’ unpredictable pain (also called breakthrough pain) by delivering a bolus of medication** when needed, within the physician’s programmed parameters:
+The myPTM™ personal therapy manager works with the SynchroMed™ II pump and may help alleviate patients’ unpredictable pain by delivering a bolus of medication* when needed, within the physician’s programmed parameters:

 - Set a therapeutic daily dose and allow for on-demand bolusing within limits

-- Help customise your treatment with the change in pain level6
+- Help customize your treatment with the change in pain level10

 MyPTM™ gives insight for improved therapy management with patient reports.
 It can help your physician to make informed dosing adjustment using myPTM™ reports.